broadinstitute/warp/pipelines/broad/reprocessing/cram_to_unmapped_bams/CramToUnmappedBams.changelog.md

 # 1.1.0
-2021-06-28
+2021-07-06

-* Change GoTC image to Samtools specific image in CramToUnmappedBams and Utilities
+* Changed GoTC image to Samtools specific image in CramToUnmappedBams and Utilities
+* Changed GoTC image to GATK specific image in GermlineVariantDiscovery

 # 1.0.1
 2021-02-08